 All-Terrain Vehicles (ATVs)

-- Riders between 12 and 16 are restricted to ATV's of no less than 70cc and no more than 90cc.
+- Riders under 16 are restricted to ATV's of no more than 90cc.

 Personal Watercraft (PWC)

 - Kids 16 and up are not required to complete a boating safety course in order to command a PWC.

 - While they're operating a PWC, kids 14 and 15 years old must carry proof that they've completed a boating safety course with them.

 - Kids under 14 cannot operate a PWC.